 115 6th St NW, Cass Lake, MN, 56633-3428

 Provides services to income-qualified homeowners and renters to reduce energy bills by making homes more energy efficient while protecting the health and safety of household members

 A Local Weatherization Assistance Program (WAP) providers will do an energy audit to determine if weatherization is needed and will create a plan for the most cost-effective energy efficient improvements for your home.

 Services may include:

 * Replacement or repair of furnaces, boilers, and water heaters

 * Replacement of refrigerators and light bulbs

 * Education on how you can reduce energy usage in your home

-Households at or below 200% of Federal Poverty Income Guidelines.
+Households at or below 200% of Federal Poverty Income Guidelines, based on past three months of income.
 Priority is given to households with: